I Am Sober App

 • Do you have new information about an AA meeting?
 Please let us know!

-Fairmont, West Virginia AA meetings
+Fairmont, West Virginia AA Meetings

 Fairmont is a city in Marion County, West Virginia.
 AA meetings in Fairmont are featured on our online directory of West Virginia Alcoholics Anonymous groups and meetings.
 If you were diagnosed with alcohol use disorder, you might be interested in learning about local 12-Step recovery programs.